itsmenewbie03/org-link/README.md

 # OrgLink

 OrgLink - A Feature-rich Multitenant Attendance System for Student Body Organization in universities.

-# Why?
-As usual we will fail if we don't make this xD

 # Getting Started